Our reviews tend to be lengthy, so, in order to make it quick for you to get where you want to go, here’s a table of contents.

 Lull also offers a 10-year warranty with their mattress, which is, again, what most other online brands offer.
 Basically, Lull offers the industry standard regarding their policies—which we should acknowledge is a pretty good standard.

-Lull offers their mattress at a fairly affordable price, which they claim is because they cut out the retailer middleman, as is the case with a lot online bed-in-a-box brands.
-In our opinion, this is actually a really nice mattress considering the price, especially if you don’t want memory foam or neutral-foam, but something in between.
-Here’s a full pricing break down:
+Lull offers their mattress at a fairly affordable price that is competitive with other bed-in-a-box mattresses like Casper and Leesa.
+In our opinion, the Lull mattress is a solid value, especially if you don’t want memory foam or neutral-foam, but something in between.
+Here’s a full pricing breakdown before you apply any discounts:

 Lull has some somewhat of an interesting feel.
 It is constructed with both polyurethane foam (poly foam) and memory foam, and feels like a super comfortable balance between the two (i.e. there’s no overwhelming memory foam feel).